msoukhomlinov/n8n-nodes-cloudblue-commerce-simpleapi/README.md

-# n8n-nodes-cloudblue-connect-simpleapi
+# n8n-nodes-cloudblue-commerce-simpleapi

-This is an n8n community node for CloudBlue Connect SimpleAPI.
-It provides a simple interface to interact with CloudBlue Connect services via n8n.
+This is an n8n community node for CloudBlue Commerce SimpleAPI.
+It provides a simple interface to interact with CloudBlue Commerce services via n8n.

 ## Features